 Trove Find and get over 490,215,255 Australian and online resources: books, images, historic newspapers, maps, music, archives and more.
 And, Trove is not just a website, it's a platform for building your own tools and resources.

-Building with Trove: Building with Trove provides detailed technical information about Trove's Application Programming Interface (API).
+Using the Trove API: provides detailed technical information about Trove's Application Programming Interface (API).

 Trove API Console: Got your API?
 Now get started.

 Digital Heritage handbook: Tim Sherratt's digital heritage handbook offers a range of examples, tips and tools for the manipulation of data from heritage institutions

 Esri Story Maps: Let you combine authoritative maps with narrative text, images, and multimedia content.
 They make it easy to harness the power of maps and geography to tell your story.